Rognacian Formation

 The Rognacian Formation is a geologic formation in France.
 It is of Maastrichtian age.
 The mammal Valentinella is known from the formation, alongside indeterminate dinosaur remains.

-Geological Setting
+Geological setting

-The Upper Cretaceous continental deposits in southern France are distributed from the east province to the west.
-The solid fragmented materials are characteristic of flood plain environments, with special deposits.
+The Upper Cretaceous continental deposits in southern France are distributed from the east to the west.
+The solid fragmented materials are characteristic of floodplain environments, with special deposits.
 There are alternating beds of fluvial channels and paleosols.